astridyz/Lumi/docs/Installation.md

 ### Install Lumi via GitHub Submodules

 Once you have the Luau runtime installed, you can proceed to install Lumi using GitHub submodules.
 GitHub submodules are repositories nested inside other repositories.
-You chan check more about them [here.](https://git-scm.com/book/en/v2/Git-Tools-Submodules)
+You can check more about them [here.](https://git-scm.com/book/en/v2/Git-Tools-Submodules)

 To add Lumi as a submodule in your project repository, follow these steps: